Xevious: Fardraut Saga: Gameplay

 Screenshot of the PC Engine version.

 In the MSX2 version, players can select between two modes at the title screen: "Recon", a port of the original Xevious; and "Scramble", which is a new 16-area game with new enemies, new boss battles as well as the Andor Genesis, and three new ships along with the original Solvalou; Solgrado, Zeodalley, and Gampmission; the latter of which is a combined variation of the three other ships that has increased firepower.
 The two modes are renamed to "Arcade" and "Fardraut" in the PC Engine version.
 However, Fardraut is a bit different from the original Scramble: it is a 4-stage game with new enemies and a different ship on each level.
-At the end of each level, a boss battle which is similar to the Andor Genesis will be at the end of each level.
+At the end of each level, players are greeted with a boss battle at the end of each level.
 Before each level players will be given a dialogue of the story that is given in the game.